>

 Allow 4-5 days for most minor and moderate suspension damage.

-Alloy wheel damage repair time
+4. Alloy wheel damage

 A new wheel would be shipped out in 3-4 days and fitted in a matter of minutes by a garage with the right equipment.
+So, alloy wheel damage repair time is one of the faster ones.

 Potholes or debris in the road can easily damage alloy wheels, 9 times out of 10 a wheel with anything more than curbing is not worth fixing.
-The good news is new alloy wheels are readily available both new and on the used market.

 Exhaust repairs are fairly commonplace, and usually only take 1-2 days.
+The time taken to repair the exhaust can vary based on the complexity of the repair.

 Because typical exhaust parts are cheap and readily available, many garages are usually equipped to undertake this work and a specialist is usually not required.

-Engine servicing times
+6. Engine servicing

 Most garages would be able to complete a full service in a few hours.
+Engine servicing times don’t differ much from garage to garage.

-How long to fix a head gasket
+8. How long to fix a head gasket

 Find out the prices to expect on a head gasket replacement here.

-Variable valve timing fault time
+10. Variable valve timing

 It would be unlikely to have a fault with a VTEC system on a Honda engine, BMW Vanos systems and others require routine maintenance.